 Final Thoughts and Next Steps

-Choosing between a shared or dedicated support model requires careful consideration of the capabilities, advantages, and disadvantages of each model relative to your environment and support needs.
+Choosing between a shared or dedicated support model requires careful consideration of each model's capabilities, advantages, and disadvantages relative to your environment and support needs.

 Here at INOC, we provide both shared and dedicated NOC support services depending on the factors we identify here.